tanav2202/starred/README.md

 ## Rust

+- [LucaCappelletti94/hyperloglog-rs](https://github.com/LucaCappelletti94/hyperloglog-rs) - A Rust implementation of HyperLogLog trying to be parsimonious with memory.
 - [lancedb/lance](https://github.com/lancedb/lance) - Modern columnar data format for ML and LLMs implemented in Rust.
 Convert from parquet in 2 lines of code for 100x faster random access, vector index, and data versioning.
 Compatible with Pandas, DuckD
 - [AleoNet/snarkOS](https://github.com/AleoNet/snarkOS) - A Decentralized Operating System for ZK Applications
 - [shuttle-hq/synth](https://github.com/shuttle-hq/synth) - The Declarative Data Generator